auxoncorp/selfe-sys/selfe-config/README.md

 root_task_image = "target/armv7-unknown-linux-gnueabihf/release/example"
 ```

-## binary tool
+## selfe

-A seL4 application build and simulation tool.
+A build and simulation tool for seL4 applications.

-This tool's job is to orchestrate the construction of seL4 applications.
+The `selfe` tool's job is to orchestrate the construction of seL4 applications.

 It uses a sel4.toml file sitting in a project's root dir to establish a canonical configuration
 source and pipes that configuration, along with explicit output platform expectations